thewizardplusplus/wizard-intro/README.md

     - common features:
       - all animations run sequentially one after the other;
       - support for a start delay for animation;
-      - quit at the finish of the animation.
+      - quit at the finish of the animation;
+      - play the separate sound during each animation.

 ## Running